Two arbitrary-order constraint-preserving schemes for the Yang--Mills equations on polyhedral meshes: Two DDR-based schemes for the Yang--Mills equations

 \begin{proof} We note that the proof for the preservation of constraint in \cite[Proposition 7]{Droniou.Oliynyk.ea:23} is in fact independent of the discretisation of the second equation \eqref{eq:ym.lm.scheme.2}, and also applies in the case for general $k$ (see \cite[Section 6.2]{Droniou.Oliynyk.ea:23}). \end{proof}

-To state the energy dissipation property, we introduce the magnetic fields.
+To state the energy dissipation property, we introduce the discrete magnetic fields based on $\bvec{B}$.
 Their nature depends on the chosen discretisation of the nonlinear terms in \eqref{eq:lm.ym.1}.
-If $\mathfrak N=\mathfrak N_1$, exploiting the discrete bracket $\ebkttrk{\cdot}{\cdot}$ we can define the magnetic field as an element of $\LaXcurl{k}{h}$:
+If $\mathfrak N=\mathfrak N_1$, exploiting the discrete bracket $\ebkttrk{\cdot}{\cdot}$ we can define the discrete magnetic field as an element of $\LaXcurl{k}{h}$:

-If $\mathfrak N=\mathfrak N_2$, the nonlinear terms being discretised as piecewise polynomial functions, the magnetic field has the same nature:
+If $\mathfrak N=\mathfrak N_2$, the nonlinear terms being discretised as piecewise polynomial functions, the discrete magnetic field has the same nature:

 \begin{proposition}[Energy dissipation] If the initial conditions $(\uvec{A}_h^0,\uvec{E}_h^0)$ are such that $\mathfrak C^0\equiv 0$, then we have the decay of energy in the sense that, for all $n$,

 where